 It ain’t true, it has never been true.

-Who do you think goes to trade shows to meet likely partners, who goes to random meetups just for the fun of it?
+Who do you think goes to trade shows to meet likely partners, who go to random meetups just for the fun of it?
 They’re not all completely friendless.

 Instead, socially successful people keep meeting new people; they keep expanding their horizons, meeting people who are slightly different, who can teach them something really interesting.